MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 **(2) Start with existing:** You can use one of the free pre-supplied ontologies, and modify it if you need to.

-**(3) Create from scratch:** Build an ontology for your use cases from the ground up.
+**(3) Create from scratch:** Build an ontology for your use cases from scratch.

-**(4) Clone existing:** If you have previously created an ontology, you can clone it here, e.g. to modify it and then publish it as a new version.
+**(4) Clone existing:** If you have previously created an ontology, you can clone it here to make changes.

 ## Creating an ontology file

 For a sample ontology file to review, see the 01_WWWIOntology.json file in the <a href="https://ekgdemosamples.blob.core.windows.net/ekgdemosamples01/EGDemo_WWI_Files.zip">Enterprise Graph sample files</a>.

-Looking through this file content line by line, we see this is how it opens:
+Looking through this file content line by line, we see how it opens:

 ```
 {